 How to choose the best heating and cooling solutions for your home

-Keep ypur home comfortable year-round with this guide to heating and cooling services.
+Keep your home comfortable year-round with this guide to heating and cooling services.

 The sweltering heat of Australian summer can be intense.
 We break down the types of cooling options available, plus help you stay cool with some handy tips.

-- Split system air-conditioner: the split system air-conditioner can be an energy-efficient, self-cleaning way of cooling or heating your home.
-As it's named, a split system air-conditioner comprises of one unit inside the home that distributes hot or cool air and another unit outside that performs the temperature change.
+- Split-system air-conditioner: The split-system air-conditioner can be an energy-efficient, self-cleaning way of cooling or heating your home.
+As its name suggests, a split-system air-conditioner has one unit inside the home that distributes hot or cool air and another unit outside that performs the temperature change.

-- Window/wall air-conditioner: like the name suggests, window or wall air-conditioners are convenient as they don’t take up much floor space, and can offer quick cooling relief to larger rooms.
+- Window/wall air-conditioner: Window or wall air-conditioners are convenient as they don’t take up floor space, and can offer quick cooling relief to larger rooms.

-- Fans: the humble fan is mighty.
+- Fans: The humble fan can be mighty.
 Portable fans are convenient as they can be moved between rooms, while ceiling fans disperse rising warm air.
-Wall-mounted fans can bring focused relief in rooms with adjustable, oscillating angles.
+Wall-mounted fans with adjustable, oscillating angles can bring focused relief in individual rooms.